jaika-ns/CAMPUS---Chapter-3-In-School-System/README.md

-#**CAMPUS - Chapter 3: In School System**
+# CAMPUS - Chapter 3: In School System

-This repository is part of CAMPUS, a comprehensive platform designed to support various stages of the Student Development Life Cycle.
-CAMPUS is structured into multiple chapters, each addressing different aspects of student life.
+This repository is part of **CAMPUS**, a comprehensive platform designed to support various stages of the **Student Development Life Cycle**.
+CAMPUS is structured into multiple **chapters**, each addressing different aspects of student life.

-About This Repository
+## 📌 About This Repository
-This repository belongs to Chapter 3: In School System, which focuses on academic and student engagement services.
+This repository belongs to **Chapter 3: In School System**, which focuses on academic and student engagement services.
 It includes the following subsystems:

-📌 Student Portal – Provides students with access to announcements, profiles, grades, and course details.
+- **Student Portal** – Provides students with access to announcements, profiles, grades, and course details.
-📌 Evaluation – Facilitates faculty and teaching academic staff evaluations.
+- **Evaluation** – Facilitates faculty and teaching academic staff evaluations.
-📌 Library – Uses machine learning to recommend books to students based on their curriculum.
+- **Library** – Uses machine learning to recommend books to students based on their curriculum.
-📌 Student Events & Engagement – Showcases events and engagement opportunities for students.
+- **Student Events & Engagement** – Showcases events and engagement opportunities for students.

+## 🏫 About the Developers
-This project is developed by 3rd-year BS Information Systems students from the University of Santo Tomas - College of Information and Computing Sciences (UST CICS) as part of our ELE3BA - Fundamentals of Analytics Modeling class.
+This project is developed by **3rd-year BS Information Systems students** from the **University of Santo Tomas - College of Information and Computing Sciences (UST CICS)** as part of our **ELE3BA - Fundamentals of Analytics Modeling** class.

+## 🎯 Objectives
-Through data-driven insights and analytics modeling, CAMPUS aims to enhance student services and optimize academic engagement.
+Through **data-driven insights** and **analytics modeling**, CAMPUS aims to:
+✅ Enhance student services
+✅ Optimize academic engagement
+✅ Provide personalized recommendations using machine learning

+## 🚀 Technologies Used
+- **Frontend:** React.js, Tailwind CSS
+- **Backend:** Node.js, Express.js
+- **Database:** Firebase, PostgreSQL
+- **Machine Learning:** [TBA]